 Thanks in part to the restoration work of the Sutton Center, the Bald Eagle was removed from the endangered and threatened species list on June 28, 2007!
 The Sutton Center’s successful Bald eagle recovery efforts are described below.

-Once at our captive breeding facility, the eggs were incubated, hatched, and the resulting eaglets were raised and released in high quality habitat in five southeastern states.
-In many cases, the captively-raised Bald Eagles have returned to their release sites to establish territories and nests.
+Once at our facility, the eggs were incubated, hatched, and the resulting eaglets were raised and released in high quality habitat in five southeastern states.
+In many cases, the captively-reared Bald Eagles have returned to their release sites to establish territories and nests.

 Each year we conduct aerial and ground surveys in the vicinity of Oklahoma release sites to determine nest occupancy rates and productivity.
 Since 1990, the number of Bald Eagle nests in Oklahoma has increased almost annually to a record 55 nests in 2005 (see graph below).
 We believe these increases are a direct result of our restoration program, as adult eagles are now returning to breed in the areas where they were released.